lopezdsr/sql-query/index_management.md

 Refer to the [SQL reference](/docs/services/sql-query?topic=sql-query-sql-reference) for all the other query statements.

 By default, the metadata is saved under the base location you defined.
-However, if you want to set a custom location for the metadata, use the following query:
+However, if you want to set a custom location for the metadata, use the following command:

 ```
 ALTER TABLE metergen SET METAINDEX LOCATION <target-location>
 ```

 If the metadata already exists in the location that was set, no indexing is needed.
-If the index does not exist and you run this query before running the CREATE INDEX query, the index will be stored under the configured location, instead of the base location.
+If the index does not exist and you run this command before running the CREATE INDEX query, the index will be stored under the configured location, instead of the base location.

 The location of the metadata for a table is saved in the table properties under the parameter *spark.ibm.metaindex.parquet.mdlocation*.
 If this parameter does not exist, there is a fallback to the base location.
 Automatic indexing updates the table parameter with the index location.

-To remove the parameter from the table, use the following query:
+To remove the parameter from the table, use the following command:

 ```
 ALTER TABLE metergen DROP METAINDEX LOCATION